Security operation surrounding Queen’s funeral ‘biggest the UK has ever seen’

 But he added: “Part of being a policeman, part of the training, is understanding people, understanding mannerisms.
 So they are accustomed to that role.”

-As of Friday, more than 30 arrests had been made as part of the operation for a range of offences, Mr Cundy said.
+As of Friday morning, more than 30 arrests had been made as part of the operation for a range of offences, Mr Cundy said.

+Since then a man has been charged with a public order offence and is due in court after an alleged disturbance by the Queen’s coffin in Westminster Hall.
+Another man has appeared in court facing allegations he sexually assaulted two women who were in the queue to attend the Queen’s lying in state.

 Armed police, motorbike escort riders, officers carrying out patrols on horseback, dog teams and the marine unit are among the specialist teams involved.